 - Preheat oven to 325 degrees F.

-- Rub roast with garlic, herbs and oil.
+- Rub roast with 3 cloves minced garlic, 1 teaspoon rosemary, 1 teaspoon oregano, 1 teaspoon thyme, and 1 tablespoon oil.
 Season with a generous sprinkling of salt and pepper.
 Let sit for 30 minutes.

-- Heat 1 tbsp oil in saute pan over high heat.
+- Heat 1 tablespoon oil in saute pan over high heat.
 Add roast and sear on all sides.
-Place on roasting rack and roast in oven until internal temperature is 130 degrees F, about 45 minutes - 1 hour.
-Remove from oven and let rest 15 minutes before slicing.
+Place on roasting rack and roast in the oven until internal temperature is 140 degrees F, about 1 hour 45 minutes - 2 hours.
+Remove from oven and let rest 20 minutes before slicing.
+Reserve the juices and set them aside.

-- Melt butter in shallow skillet over medium heat.
-Add shallots and saute 2 minutes, stirring frequently.
-Whisk in flour and cook 1 minute.
-Add sherry and bring to a boil, cooking out the alcohol for about 1 minute.
-Slowly whisk in the beef broth.
-Pour in the juices from the cooked beef and stir together.
-Bring to a simmer over low heat slightly thickened.
+- Meanwhile, make the au jus.
+Melt 2 tablespoon butter in a shallow skillet over medium heat.
+Add the minced shallots and saute for 2 minutes, stirring frequently.
+Whisk in 1 tablespoon flour and cook for 1 minute.
+Add 2 tablespoon sherry and bring to a boil, cooking out the alcohol for about 1 minute.
+Add 14 ounces of beef broth and the reserved beef juices.
+Bring to a simmer over low heat and cook for 5 minutes.

 - Dip the rolls one at a time in the au jus.
 Stuff with thinly sliced roast beef.
 Serve with spicy mustard on the side.